 Homosexuals, or LGTB, are a minority that faces different kinds of discrimination, varying from rather moderate forms such as discrimination in family law, over hate crime, to outright criminalization (see here as well) and even capital punishment, depending on the country and the circumstances.
 Gays suffer rights violations even in countries where human rights normally receive […]

-You are here: Home > Human Rights Statistics > Human Rights Statistics: An Overview of Data Sources Over the years, many institutions and organizations have established databases with information regarding the level of respect for different human rights.
+Over the years, many institutions and organizations have established databases with information regarding the level of respect for different human rights.
 Every institution or organization usually focuses on one specific human right, or at most on a well-defined subset of human rights.
-As […]
+As I stated here, there is as yet no general “human rights indicator” […]

 In 2003, the U.S. Supreme Court’s Decision in Lawrence v.
 Texas invalidated the so-called “sodomy laws” that were still in force in 14 States at the time.
 In the decades before that, the other States gradually abolished their laws voluntarily.
 Here’s an overview: (source) In this respect, the U.S. compares favorably with the 86 other […]